YINI-lang/YINI-spec/mini spec.md

 ```

 ## Terminal token
-A MINI document must always end with three hash-symbols on its own line, after this there may be only whitespaces or possible comments.
+A `miniCONFIG` document must always end with three hash-symbols (without any whitespaces in between) on its own line, after this there may be only whitespaces or possible comments.

 ```
 ###
 ```

 ## Values & Native Types
-A MINI value MUST be of one of the following 3 groups of native types:
+A `miniCONFIG` value MUST be of one of the following 3 groups of native/built-in types:

 - Simple types:
   - String